pqvst/hello/_posts/2018-11-01-sas-eurobonus-101.md

 comments: true
 ---

-Earn up to **22.500 points**, enough for a free round-trip to anywhere in the Nordics (including Svalbard and the Faro Islands) when you sign up for a SAS American Express credit card.
-Offer is valid until November 7, 2018.
+Earn up to **18.000 points**, when you sign up for a SAS American Express credit card.
 All cards are free during the first 3 months and can be cancelled at any time.
 [See Offer](http://www.americanexpress.se/bjudin/philibCuV4?CPID=999999550){:target="_blank"}

 ## TL;DR